New Tax Regime Is Default: How to Opt for Old Regime in AY 2026-27

 Is old regime always worse now?

-No. It can still help where eligible deductions and exemptions are substantial.
+No. It can still help where eligible deductions and exemptions are large enough to outweigh the benefit of the new regime's lower slab rates.

 Should I get CA review before filing?